pnieves2019/MAELAS/Examples/VASP/mode_3/Fe_bcc/Step_by_step/README.md

 -------------------------------------------
-Step3: generation VASP input files (-mode 3)
+Step3: generation VASP input files (-mode 3) including only isotropic magnetic interactions
 -------------------------------------------

 In folder Step3_generation_VASP_input_files you can find an example about the